idrhee/ids_kdis_2021/index.md

 I am extremely delighted to the final course projects by our students below.
 Each project is organized by first its main dashboard, and then the accompanying HTML appendix.

+#### Note
+1. The dashboard and appendix opens in new window/tab.
+2. The projects and the team members are listed alphabetically by last names.

 ### Summer 2020